Photo: Alex J. Berliner/ABImages

 “It’s amazing, but also let’s make sure that it doesn’t stay that way.
 Let’s make sure that more Black women are nominated in this category [Best Performance by a Female Actor in a Motion Picture – Musical or Comedy].
 Being the first is always wonderful, but let’s make sure I’m not the last,” she exclaimed.

-While Erivo’s Wicked era has come to an end, 2026 is already shaping up to be a very exciting and busy year for Erivo.
+While Erivo’s Wicked era has wrapped, 2026 is already shaping up to be a busy and thrilling year for the multi-hyphenate star.

-In February, The Outsider star will be playing Dracula, along with 22 supporting characters, in the one-woman adaptation of Bram Stoker’s iconic vampire novel.
+In February, the Outsider actor will take on the role of Dracula — along with 22 supporting characters — in a one-woman adaptation of Bram Stoker’s iconic vampire novel.

 For more information about the show, click here.